end2endzone/end2endzone-hugo/content/blog/2016-12-22-how-to-convert-arduino-code-to-actual-rtttl-melodies-using-librtttl-and-anyrtttl.md

   * Code from pasted: <http://pasted.co/e525c1b2>
   * Cache version here:&nbsp;[Star_Wars_-_The_imperial_March](http://www.end2endzone.com/wp-content/uploads/2016/05/Star_Wars_-_The_imperial_March.ino)

-Modify the code by adding the &quot;_Arduino tone and delay functions overrides_&quot; to the code.
+Modify the code by adding the "_Arduino tone and delay functions overrides_" to the code.
 Once done, the code should be looking like this:

 {{< hightlight-static-file file="/static/wp-content/uploads/2016/05/Star_Wars_-_The_imperial_March-modified.ino" lang="cpp" >}}